JamesRandall/Simple-Paging-Grid/README.md

         });
     });

-The default templates can be located near the top of the unminified source code.
+The default templates can be located near the top of the un-minified source code.

 ## Examples